roma-glushko/roma-glushko.github.io/content/blog/how-i-built-my-ml-workstation/index.md

  - **The front panel power is connected correctly**.
 Get back to <a href="#how-to-install-front-panel-power-cables">the front panel power cable installation</a> and double check if you get them installed the right way.
 For instance, this was the reason why my PC did not work.
  - **RAM sticks are seated securely**.
 Try to reinstall your RAM sticks.
 RAM port mechanism should lock them down.
  - **Power supply cables are connected firmly**.
 Make sure your power cables are fully connected on the both sides.
 I had some issues with this as well.
-Each connector has a lock mechanism that should hold cables inside of ports.
-Check if all locks are installed.
+Each connector has a plastic lock mechanism that should hold cables inside of ports.
+Check if all locks are activated.
  - **Motherboard is installed on the standoffs**.
 Some cases provides a special standoff screws on which motherboard should be installed.
-Standoffs elevates the motherboard and protects it from touching metal trays which may lead to the short out.
+Standoffs elevate the motherboard and protect it from touching metal trays which may lead to the short out.

 Another symptoms I want to review is **your PC turns on but shuts down after short time during booting**.
 In this case, there may be a faulty component that prevents your PC build from running.
 I found a good strategy to diagnose this: